nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/_index.md

 1. Click **Add New Policy**.
 2. Select **Source Repository** if you want the new policy to apply to a source, or select **Container Image** to have the policy apply to an image.
-3. Type a uniqe name for the new policy (you also add an optional description) and click **OK**.
+3. Type a uniqe name for the new policy (you can also add an optional description) and click **OK**.
 4. From the **Edit Source Repository Policy Rules** modal, set up the policy rules for the new policy.
 Start by selecting an item from the **Gate**